-Our patrons are welcomed to bring in their own wine, the following regulations and fee applied:
+Our patrons are welcomed to bring in their own wine.
+The following regulations and fee applied:

 - BYOW only applies to “Commercially-made wine”.
 It does not apply to beer, spirits or liquor.

 - The wine bottle must never been opened and re-corked.

-For the safety of our patrons, we reserve all rights to refuse service to anyone whom we feel has met the following conditions and those regulations stipulated in the Liquor Control Act of Ontario (AGCO).
+- Furthermore, for the safety of our patrons, we reserve all rights to refuse service to anyone whom we feel has met the following conditions and those regulations stipulated in the Liquor Control Act of Ontario (AGCO).

 - Persons under 19 years of age or fail to prove his/ her age with a valid identification.

 - Persons who have consumed alcohol prior to entering our establishment.